MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 :::image type="icon" source="../media/icon-identity-medium.png":::

-**Background**
+Before most organizations start a Zero Trust journey, their approach to identity might be fragmented with various identity providers, a lack of signle sign-on (SSO) between cloud and on-premises apps, and limited [visibility](/security/zero-trust/deploy/visibility-automation-orchestration) into identity risk.

-Cloud applications and the mobile workforce require a new way of thinking when it comes to security.
-Some employees bring their own devices or work in a hybrid manner.

-Data is accessed outside the traditional corporate network perimeter and is shared with external collaborators such as partners and vendors.
+Cloud applications and mobile workers require a new way of thinking when it comes to security.
+Many employees bring their own devices and work in a hybrid manner.
+Data is regularly accessed outside the traditional corporate network perimeter and shared with external collaborators like partners and vendors.
 Traditional corporate applications and data are moving from on-premises to hybrid and cloud environments.

-Organizations can no longer rely on traditional network controls for security.
+Traditional network controls for security aren't enough anymore.

-Identities represent people services, or devices, across [networks](/security/zero-trust/deploy/networks), [endpoints](/security/zero-trust/deploy/endpoints), and [applications](/security/zero-trust/deploy/applications).
-In the Zero Trust security model, they function as a powerful, flexible, and granular way to control access to [data](/security/zero-trust/deploy/data).
+Identities represent the people, services, or devices, across [networks](/security/zero-trust/deploy/networks), [endpoints](/security/zero-trust/deploy/endpoints), and [applications](/security/zero-trust/deploy/applications).
+In the Zero Trust security model, they function as a powerful, flexible, and granular means to control access to resources.

 **Before an identity attempts to access a resource, organizations must:**